 When it comes to helping kids be at their best in your classroom, parents are an invaluable partner and resource.
 Parents can offer strategies and insights on their kids’ needs, and help you with applying consistent expectations across the board.
 Plus, keeping parents up-to-date on what’s going on in your classroom is a great way to build rapport.
 Don’t forget to send positive comments home whenever possible — parents want to know their kids are doing well, too.

-Elevate Your Classroom Management with Procare Solutions
+Elevate Your Classroom Management Strategies with Procare Solutions

 You want a classroom full of excited kids with eyes to the front, hands to themselves and ears ready to listen.
 With 30 years of experience helping preschools handle every task big and small, Procare is here to help.